History of broadcasting: Sealed set system

 It was not until November 1923 when the government finally gave its approval for a number of officially recognised medium wave stations.

 All stations operated under a unique Sealed Set system under which each set was sealed to the frequency of one station.
 Part of the price of the set went to the government via the Postmaster-General's Department (PMG), with money also going to the broadcaster.
 Apart from extremely limited advertising, this was the broadcasters' only source of income.
 From the outset problems with the system came to the fore.
 Many young people built their own sets, which could receive all the stations.

 Categories in Australia from 1924

-As quickly as July 1924, the Sealed Set system was declared to be unsuccessful and it was replaced by a system of A Class and B Class stations.
+As early as July 1924, the Sealed Set system was declared to be unsuccessful and it was replaced by a system of A Class and B Class stations.
 There were one or two A Class stations in each major market and these were paid for by a listener's licence fee imposed on all listeners-in.
 The five former sealed set stations became A Class stations, and they were soon joined by stations in other State capitals.

-Emil Voigt, founder of 2KY on behalf of the Labor Council of New South Wales.
-This photo was taken in earlier days when Voight was a prominent British athlete, and winner of the Gold Medal for the five mile race at the 1908 Summer Olympics in London.

 Amateur broadcasters continued to operate in the long wave and short wave bands.

 A national service, the Australian Broadcasting Commission, was formed in July 1932, when the Australian Broadcasting Company's contract expired.